 As sleek and stylish as it looks, the new packaging approach took some convincing before mass adoption.
 Stelvin enclosures (screw-cap) took decades to catch on as well.
 The first wine under a screw cap was bottled in 1976.
 There are still people who cringe when they see one today.

-So, now that it’s the season for getting outside, wine in a can is the go-to drink for imbibing at the beach, on a boat, or on a hike.
-And while we don’t condone breaking the rules, one could even sneak a can into the movie theatre (shhh) or the back of the bus (even more shhh).
-Grab and go for a walk on the boardwalk, sip during a leisurely bike ride, crack one open at a family bbq, or enjoy after a long day.
+So, now that it’s the season for getting outside, wine in a can is the go-to drink for imbibing at the beach, on a boat, or a hike.
+And while we don’t condone breaking the rules, one could sneak a can into the movie theatre (shhh) or the back of the bus (even more shhh).
+Grab and walk on the boardwalk, sip during a leisurely bike ride, crack one open at a family bbq, or enjoy after a long day.

 We don’t need any excuses to open a delicious can of wine.
 Here are my picks for wines in a can to seek out.

 Rosé, Sparkling White, Sparkling Rosé, and Red Blend